Ckarles/alpine-image/README.md

 task -l

 # build images
-#   use -f to force a rebuild
+#   use -f to force a rebuild (e.g. in care .env config is changed)
 #   add CLOUD=target to build only for one cloud (e.g. hcloud)
-# ensure that the root key is added in ssh-agent for vagrant stage
 task build

 # start and ssh to vagrant image